NTIA/alignnet/README.md

 pip install .
 ```

-## Preparing data for training
+# Preparing data for training
 When training with multiple datasets some work must first be done to format them in a consistent manner so they can all be loaded in the same way.
 For each dataset one must first make a csv that has subjective score in column called `MOS` and path to audio file in column called `audio_path`.

-If your `audio_net` model requires transformed data you can transform it prior to training with `pretransform_data.py` and store paths to those transformed representation files in a column called `transform_path` (e.g., for MOSNet recommend a column called `stft_path`).
+If your `audio_net` model requires transformed data you can transform it prior to training with `pretransform_data.py` (see `python pretransform_data.py --help` for more information) and store paths to those transformed representation files in a column called `transform_path`.
+For example MOSNet uses the STFT of audio as an input.
+For more efficient training, pretransforming the audio into STFT representations, saving them, and including a column called `stft_path` in the csv is recommended.

 For each dataset split data with